AP Source: Chance MLB won't play increases in money fight

 “I can tell you unequivocally we are going to play Major League Baseball this year,” he said on ESPN’s draft broadcast.

-He reversed his position Monday when he was among commissioners of the major U.S. professional leagues who were interviewed by ESPN.

 “I’m not confident.
-I think there’s real risk; and as long as there’s no dialogue, that real risk is going to continue,” Manfred said.
+I think there’s real risk; and as long as there’s no dialogue, that real risk is going to continue,” Manfred said on ESPN.
 “The owners are 100% committed to getting baseball back on the field.
 Unfortunately, I can’t tell you that I’m 100% certain that’s going to happen.”

-“It’s just a disaster for our game, absolutely no question about it," Manfred said.
-“It shouldn’t be happening, and it’s important that we find a way to get past it and get the game back on the field for the benefit of our fans.”

 MLB has made three economic offers, the last on Friday offering to guarantee players 70% of their salaries as part a 72-game schedule beginning July 14 and increasing the total to 80% if the postseason is completed.

-Players previously offered two proposals, holding their position that no additional pay cuts were accepted beyond the prorated salaries for 2020 that they had agreed to on March 26.
-Union head Tony Clark said Saturday that additional talks appeared “futile.”
+Players previously offered two proposals, holding their position that no additional pay cuts were acceptable beyond the prorated salaries for 2020 that they had agreed to on March 26.
+That agreement called for players to get $170 million in salary advances and a guarantee of service time credit if no games are played this year.

 Manfred had threatened a shorter schedule, perhaps of about 50 games.
-The union could respond by filing a grievance that would be heard by arbitrator Mark Irvings, arguing players are owed hundreds of millions of dollars in damages due to a shorter season.
+The union could respond by filing a grievance that would be heard by arbitrator Mark Irvings, arguing players should be paid for the season of 119 games they initially proposed.
+The union's first plan would result in salaries of nearly $3 billion.

+Players are angry following five years of flat salaries, a lost grievance claiming the Chicago Cubs manipulated the service time of star third baseman Kris Bryant in violation of the labor contract and allegations several teams did not properly use revenue sharing proceeds, which the union called “tanking.”

+Players hope to see documents detailing regional sports networks' agreements with teams, financial interests of MLB owners in RSNs and real estate ventures adjacent to ballparks, plus MLB affiliated companies such as the MLB Network, MLB Advanced Media and BAM Tech.
+During a grievance, they would ask Irvings to order document production.

 In their March agreement, the sides vowed to “work in good faith to as soon as is practicable commence, play, and complete the fullest 2020 championship season and post-season that is economically feasible, consistent with” a series of provisions.